StuyPulse/team694.github.io/resources/stuysplash2012/index.md

 layout: page
 title: Stuy Splash 2012 Presentations
 ---
-Stuy Splash is an intensive camp for FRC, covering everything from the foundation of your robot to the 0's and 1's that make it overweight.
-In 2012 it was held at the New York City College of Technology in Brooklyn on December 15th.
+> [Stuy Splash](/community/projects/stuysplash/) is an intensive camp for FRC, covering everything from the foundation of your robot to the 0's and 1's that make it overweight.

+In 2012 we held Stuy Splash at the New York City College of Technology in Brooklyn on December 15th.
+Below are the presentations from the event.

 ### Introduction to Drive Trains <small>with Joanna Zhu</small>
 > We will discuss the advantages, disadvantages, and limitations of various commonly used drivetrains, as well as how to assemble the Kitbot on Steroids (from Simbotics Team 1114).